fabsrc/verball/README.md

 # Verball

-:left_speech_bubble: API for verbs from different languages.
+💬 API for verbs from different languages.

 ## Install